jwolak/EquinoxC-Logger/README.md

 - settable output direction (console, file or both)
 - interface as enjoyable C-style macros
 - powered by C99/C11 (no mistake..I've not meant C++11)
-- unit tests powered by Unity (no...no 3D) from: https://github.com/ThrowTheSwitch/Unity
+- unit tests powered by Unity (no...not 3D) taken from: https://github.com/ThrowTheSwitch/Unity

 ## Building for source